-The 2025A Bonds have received ratings of "" by Moody's Investors Service, "" by S&P Global Ratings, and "" by Fitch.
+The Bonds have received ratings of "[]" by Moody's Investors Service, "[]" by S&P Global Ratings, and "[]" by Fitch Ratings.
+Certain information not included in this Official Statement was supplied by the City to the rating agencies to be considered in evaluating the Bonds.
 These ratings reflect only the views of the respective rating agency and any desired explanation of the significance of these ratings should be obtained from the rating agencies.
 Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.

 There is no assurance that any ratings will continue for any given period of time or will not be revised downward or withdrawn entirely by the rating agencies, if in the judgment of the rating agencies, circumstances so warrant.
-Any such downward revision or withdrawal of any ratings may have an adverse effect on the market price of the 2025A Bonds.
+Any such downward revision or withdrawal of any ratings may have an adverse effect on the market price of one or more series of the Bonds.
 Neither the City nor the Purchaser have the obligation to contest any revision or withdrawal by the rating agencies of any such ratings.